studiobuttermedia/Custom-Music-v2/README.md

 After that, double click on the file to import.

-**NOTE**: If you have more than one version of Minecraft and your device doesn't know which one to import, you can fall back to manual import by copying the folder that you modify
+**NOTE**: If you have more than one version of Minecraft and your device doesn't know which one to import, you can fall back to manual import by copying the pack folder that you modify

 To do manual import, do the following